MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-provision-keys.md

 ![Allow enclave computations](./media/always-encrypted-enclaves/allow-enclave-computations.png)

 > [!NOTE]
 > The **Allow enclave computations** checkbox appears only if the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] instance contains a correctly initialized secure enclave.
-See [column encryption enclave type Server Configuration Option](../../../database-engine/configure-windows/configure-column-encryption-enclave-type.md).
+See [Configure the enclave type for Always Encrypted](../../../database-engine/configure-windows/configure-column-encryption-enclave-type.md).

 > [!TIP]
 > To check if a column master key is enclave-enabled, right-click on it in Object Explorer and select **Properties**.
 If the key is enclave-enabled, **Enclave Computations: Allowed** appears in the window showing the properties of the key.
+Alternativelly, you can use the [sys.column_master_keys (Transact-SQL)](../../system-catalog-views/sys-column-master-keys-transact-sql.md) view.

 ### Provision enclave-enabled column encryption keys with the New Column Encryption Key dialog
 To provision an enclave-enabled column encryption key, follow the steps in [Provision Column Encryption Keys with the New Column Encryption Key Dialog](configure-always-encrypted-keys-using-ssms.md#provision-column-encryption-keys-with-the-new-column-encryption-key-dialog).
 When selecting a column master key, make sure it is enclave-enabled.